How to Get Your Tortillas to Puff Every Time

 3. Hot hot heat.

-Your comal needs to be hot.
-Real hot.
-Between 400 and 500 degrees Fahrenheit.
+Your comal needs to be pre-heated, and hot.
+We recommend medium high to high on most stoves to get to between 400 and 500 degrees Fahrenheit.
 (The wood-fired clay comales found throughout Oaxaca average about 650 F, for example.)
 We’re searing both sides of a tortilla fast enough to trap the moisture in the center.

 If you aren’t using a non-stick pan or a well-seasoned comal/griddle, your masa will adhere to your surface rather than releasing and elegantly expanding upwards and outwards.